Big and Tall Fit Guide

 Cotton is the classic choice for a reason: it's soft, breathable, and feels great against the skin.
 A 100% cotton thermal is perfect for everyday wear, whether you're layering it under a flannel for a chilly day or just wearing it around the house.
 The main thing to remember with cotton is that it holds onto moisture, so it’s not the best pick for a heavy workout.
 For more active days, a blend with synthetic fibers like polyester or spandex can give you the best of both worlds—softness from the cotton plus the moisture-wicking properties of synthetics to keep you dry.

-Waffle Knit vs. Smooth Texture
+Waffle Knit vs. Smooth: What's the Difference?

 You've definitely seen a waffle knit thermal before.
 That signature grid-like texture isn't just for looks—it's a functional design that traps body heat in its small pockets, providing excellent insulation without adding bulk.
 This structure also allows for great airflow, so you stay warm but not stuffy.
 A quality waffle knit fabric is soft on both the inside and out, with a bit of stretch that moves with you.
 While smooth-textured thermals exist, they often can't compete with the unique combination of warmth and breathability that a waffle knit provides, making it the go-to choice for serious cold-weather comfort.

-The Importance of Breathability and Moisture-Wicking
+Why Breathability and Moisture-Wicking Matter

 Nothing is worse than a thermal that makes you feel trapped and overheated.
 This is a common problem in the big and tall market, where many brands simply scale up smaller patterns without considering how the fit affects performance.
 A shirt that’s too tight across the chest or belly won’t allow for proper airflow.
 That’s why breathability is non-negotiable.
 A good thermal lets your skin breathe, while moisture-wicking technology actively pulls sweat away from your body to the fabric's surface, where it can evaporate.
 This keeps you dry and comfortable, preventing that clammy feeling and helping you regulate your body temperature whether you're indoors or out.